Webreaper/Damselfly/README.md

 ## Features

 * Server-based deployment, with a web UI, so the image library can be accessed via multiple devices without having to copy catalogues or other DBs to local device storage.
+* Support for JPG, PNG, Webp, BMP and DNG (RAW) files.
 * Focus on extremely fast performance - searching a 500,000-image catalogue returns results in around a second.
 * Full-text search with multi-phrase partial-word searches
 * Fast keyword tagging workflow addition, with non-destructive tagging (JPEG images are not re-encoded)